 “It made me far more comfortable in just communicating with patients and family,” said one participant.

 “It made me confident in my ability to care for patients to some extent, which relieved any anxiety when starting as an RN,” said another.
 "I believed I was one step ahead of many other nurses who had no prior experience in the field.
 I was also comfortable quickly building rapport with patients."

-Lead author Cris Algoso spoke with Aged Care Insite to discuss why aged care work can produce better nurses.Do you have an idea for a story?
+Lead author Cris Algoso spoke with Nursing Review to discuss why aged care work can produce better nurses.Do you have an idea for a story?

 Email [email protected]